RyuuGan/sol-merger/README.md

 USAGE
 =====

-Right now it only can process one solidity source file at time.
+Right now it only can process one solidity source file at time and only works with `node_modules`.

 Simple usage: